mwiegant/CS480_wiegant/PA3/README.md

 ## Mouse

-Click anywhere on the screen to toggle the cube to start or stop orbiting.
+Click anywhere on the screen to toggle the currently focused cube to start or stop orbiting.

 # Dependencies, Building, and Running